-K. Documents
+L. Documents

 - 1. Agency paperwork (e.g., witness statements, Miranda forms, lab submission forms, consent forms, etc.) will not be submitted to the PMU as evidence.
 These types of forms must be scanned and attached to the Incident Report and the original submitted to Law Enforcement Records. - 2.
 Documents with physical evidentiary value (e.g., photo arrays, letters, checks, envelopes, suicide notes, financial statements, etc.), and those that contain possible physical evidence may be submitted to the PMU. - a.
 All photo arrays that have been presented to a witness, regardless of whether an identification was made, will be submitted as evidence. - i.
 The chain of custody begins with the deputy showing the array at the date/time of presentation to the witness. - ii.
+Photo arrays that have not been presented and are deemed unnecessary for the investigation may be discarded without being submitted to PMU.

+M. Follow-Up

-Photo arrays that have not been presented and are deemed unnecessary for the investigation may be discarded without being submitted to PMU. - L. Follow-Up - 1.
-Whenever property of a known owner is retrieved, members will make reasonable efforts to return the property to the owner instead of submitting it to the PMU. - a.
+- 1. Whenever property of a known owner is retrieved, members will make reasonable efforts to return the property to the owner instead of submitting it to the PMU. - a.
 The submitting member will continue the follow-up effort until the owner is notified of the recovery. - b.
 Whenever the property has already been submitted to the PMU, the member will provide the owner with the incident number and instruct the owner to call the PMU to schedule return of the property at a mutually agreeable time. - 2.
-Whenever the property of an unknown owner is retrieved, the member assigned the follow-up investigation will make reasonable attempts to identify the owner by checking resources which might provide information concerning ownership. - 3.
-Supervisors will ensure that reasonable efforts to identify the owner have been pursued. - M. Release - 1.
-If the Property/Evidence Record (SO-258) indicates that the property is to be held for court or is otherwise not to be released, the property will not be released until the submitting member or follow-up investigator approves the release in writing.
+Whenever the property of an unknown owner is retrieved, the member assigned to the follow-up investigation will make reasonable attempts to identify the owner by checking resources which might provide information concerning ownership. - 3.
+Supervisors will ensure that reasonable efforts to identify the owner have been pursued.